 For the love of entertainment

-Because on the other hand, Solitaire isn’t much more than an object in this movie.
+Still, Solitaire isn’t much more than an object in this movie.
 She has a skill that men exploit, then she’s basically useless once she’s given up her virginity–just waiting to be saved by 007.
 And let’s face it, the way James tricks her into thinking that a tryst with him is inevitable is more than a little rapey.

-Incidentally, the producer of Live and Let Die didn’t want Paul McCartney and Wings to perform it, although he did love the song.
+Sir Paul McCartney and Wings soar with the iconic “Live and Let Die.”
+It’s probably the most famous Bond theme of all aside from “Goldfinger,” and not just because Guns ‘n Roses did a cover of it.
+Let’s be honest, who doesn’t belt this out every time it comes on?
+It was also the first Bond song to garner an Oscar nomination for Best Original Song.
+Somehow, the producer of Live and Let Die didn’t want Paul McCartney and Wings to perform it, although he did love the song.
 Paul insisted that if they couldn’t sing it, he couldn’t have the song, and the rest is history.

 This movie is chock full of ’em, but ultimately you have to give it up for the theme song.

-Grades: Movie: 5/5; Bond Girl: 5/5; Villain: 5/5; Henchmen: 4/5; Theme Song: 5/5
+Grades: Movie: 4/5; Bond Girl: 4.5/5; Villain: 5/5; Henchmen: 4/5; Theme Song: 5/5